Beware of fraudsters targeting tenants

 It’s amazing that, despite being in its fourth year, one in four landlords and 20% of tenants have never even heard of deposit protection legislation.
 We got in tocuh with Shelter to find out a little bit more.
 In 2009, they spoke to over 3,000 tenants about problems relating to tenancy deposits; in 77% of these cases the deposit was unprotected, or they had not received documentation to show that it was protected in spite of it being a legal requirement to protect a deposit; any landlord that doesn’t do so is liable for a fine of three times the deposit value.

 Shelter stressed how important it is that anyone who is about to rent finds out as much as they can about their responsibilities as a tenant, and those of the landlord.
-They have advice on their website and you can also find information on the DCLG website, and in The DPS’s Tenant’s Guide.

 The first thing tenants should do, before handing over any money, is check that their future landlord is registered with a tenancy deposit protection scheme, like The DPS.
 Here are some other things that tenants should do before entering into a tenancy agreement with a landlord: